MCP Server Quick Start Tutorial

 Refer to Get Server URL and Connect Client and MCP Client Connection Examples.

-Accessing MCP Server Metrics
+Access MCP Server metrics

 Visibility into how your AI agents are using your tools is critical for performance tuning, debugging, and security auditing.
 SnapLogic provides robust, real-time monitoring for your MCP Servers.